obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

     </div>
 </div>
 ```
-We'll wrap up with a button to submit the data (via a POST request) as well as a place to output if the SMS message was sent successful or not.
+We'll wrap up with a button to submit the data (via a POST request) as well as a place to output if the SMS message was sent successfully or not.

 For bonus points: Add a sample image of your house in the following location at `~/Content/Images/house.jpg`. :)

 # Adding the Controller (Business Logic)

-We need to store our **API Key and API Secret** in order for our application to use it when sending an SMS message.
+We need to store our **API Key and API Secret** for our application to use when sending an SMS message.
 We'll place this inside a Domain Controller.

 But first, you can get your current API Key and API Secret by visiting the [Vonage Developer Portal](https://developer.vonage.com) and copying and pasting the keys as shown below.

 ![Installing Vonage dependancies](../ASPNET-SMSAPI/Images/APIDashboard.png)

 > Note: I added the secrets to this class for the ease of understanding the pattern.
-Please secure your secrets if you are publishing a production application using either enviroment variables or something such as Azure Key Vault.
+Please secure your secrets if you are publishing a production application using either environment variables or something such as Azure Key Vault.

-Right click the Solution and add a new folder called **Domain**, inside that folder create a new **Class Library** called **Configuration.cs** with the following content.
+Right click the Solution and add a new folder called **Domain**; inside that folder, create a new **Class Library** called **Configuration.cs** with the following content.

 ```csharp
 namespace RealEstateSalesLead.Domain